ltskinner/dftegridy/README.md

 Rarely in AI and DS performed outside of the lab will you train a model on a dataset and then use data from that same source for inference...

-Use `dftegrity` as a tool to verify that wild input data is within the expected bounds of your training data, and capture outliers as soon as they appear
+Use `dftegridy` as a tool to verify that wild input data is within the expected bounds of your training data, and capture outliers as soon as they appear

 ## Workflow